icebob/moleculer-java-site/src/middlewares.md

 `Cacher` `Middleware` is automatically added to `ServiceBroker` at startup.
 [Read more about caching.](caching.html#caching-action-calls)

-There is another kind of middleware in the Molecular Framework; the `HttpMiddleware`.
+There is another kind of middleware in the Moleculer Framework; the `HttpMiddleware`.
 An HTTP Middleware is similar to Middleware, but HTTP Middleware processes HTTP requests instead of internal `Action` calls.
 [Read more about HTTP Middlewares](moleculer-web.html#http-middlewares)